 With so many areas of society leaning towards free speech, there is one that remains notably limited: talking about Islam in public without offending.
 Recent events at Charlie Hebdo might lead one to conclude: with difficulty.
 The Taliban, not noted for their tolerance and open-mindedness may be relaxing their ban on girl’s schooling, but medieval… Read More »

 Margaret Thatcher sold her arguments on privatisation to the British people in no uncertain terms.
 Some would argue that the privatised and resulting market-driven economy have resulted in the prosperity that the UK has enjoyed ever since.
 Others would point to individualistic attitudes of this approach which have had dire effects on society.
 Both are… Read More »

 “For the foreseeable future, organic food production can make vegetables so expensive that many of the poorer people in society will not be able to afford them so that their diet and health will suffer.”
 Which society are we talking about here, because poor people in Europe are very different from the poor people in… Read More »

 Why do we oblige children to say please and thank you?
-Is it not that we are asking them to be submissive and we call it being polite.
+Are we not asking them to be submissive while calling it politeness.
 Is this what we want our kids to be?
-And aren’t we just preparing them for a life of submission to bosses, the law, tax authorities and society in general?
+Just as in education, and aren’t we just preparing them for a life of submission to bosses, the law, tax authorities and society… Read More »

 This post continues a long-standing conversation that I’ve been having over many years.
 I’m hoping those concerned will read it, but in particular to continue that discussion.
 While I don’t expect to reach any conclusions immediately, I would like to make some headway, lay a few foundations and move on.